-You may find them pointless or annoying, but the truth is, displaying adverts on websites is one of the simplest ways to make money.
+You may find them pointless or annoying, but the truth is, displaying ads on websites is one of the simplest ways to make money.

 The average CPC (cost per click) for sites selling ad space is $0.25.
 To put that into some context, you’ll have to be generating around a thousand clicks a day to earn $100,000 a year in profit.

-The second is to sell ad space directly to companies.
+This competition on Google AdSense may have you considering alternatives, bringing us to our second option, which is to sell ad space directly to companies.
 Naturally, this requires a bit more legwork on your part, but it does put you in a stronger position when selecting the type of ads that are displayed on your site, and when negotiating a higher payout per click.

 Website ads are simple to set up, but not a big money-spinner – unless your website gets a lot of monthly traffic.

-Thanks to the rise of bloggers and ‘influencers’, affiliate marketing is more popular than ever.
+Thanks to the rise of bloggers and influencers, affiliate marketing is more popular than ever.
 You may well have used an affiliate link without even realising it.
-But what does it actually mean, and how can it make you money?
+But what does it actually mean, and how can you make money with affiliate marketing?